voxel51/fiftyone/docs/source/user_guide/brain.rst

 representative samples are great for finding modes or easy examples in your dataset.

-The representativeness of a |Dataset| can be computed directly without need the predictions of a pre-trained model via the :meth:`compute_representativeness() <fiftyone.brain.compute_representativeness>`
+The representativeness of a |Dataset| can be computed directly without needing the predictions of a pre-trained model via the :meth:`compute_representativeness() <fiftyone.brain.compute_representativeness>`
 method: